kammitama5/kammitama5.github.io/_posts/2022-02-04-Friday-February-4th.md

 ## Here are notes about some things I learned this week

-- In Algebra class, we learned about UFDs, PIDs and the Axiom of Choice, as well as the Chinse Remainder Theorem (Ring Theory).
+- In Algebra class, we learned about UFDs, PIDs and the Axiom of Choice, as well as the Chinese Remainder Theorem (Ring Theory).
 - In Random Probabilistic Graphs class we covered Tournaments, Hamiltonian Graphs / Paths, Variance and Covariance.
 I also generated some random graphs with isolated vertices in code for an assignment (we covered both the Gilbert and Erdos-Renyi variety of Random Graphs).
 - In Elliptic Curves, I learned about the first elliptic curve in Nature from Anton.
 See more [here](https://www.lmfdb.org/EllipticCurve/Q/11/a/3).